Back to Living Real Change

 When caught early, Lyme disease can be cured completely with special antibiotics.

 He adds, “Sometimes, symptoms improve quickly with treatment.
 Other times, it can take weeks or months for symptoms to go away.
-Patients treated with antibiotics in early stages of the infection usually recover rapidly and completely.”
+Patients treated with antibiotics in the early stages of the infection usually recover rapidly and completely.”

 Lyme disease prevention